Viendenbourg

 pre-designated rail stop to the next, and then take the train through

+to the next part of your hike.
 A lot of students do this sort of

 travelling; you take a tent with you to sleep in during the hike, and